 If your animals are in another region that's not in your local area, try to get someone else you trust to provide care if possible.

 Horses in other people’s care

-If your horses are in other people’s care, such as at a stable or graziers, in your local area then you can visit them, with certain guidelines.
+If your horses are in other people’s care, like at a stable or graziers, in your local area then you can visit them, with certain guidelines.

-- Riding is allowed, but should be done safely and as close to home as possible.
+- Riding is allowed, but we recommend doing it safely and as close to home as possible.

-If your horses are in other people’s care, and are not in your region, then you should avoid visiting them as they have care, and visiting them would not be classed as essential work.
+If your horses are in other people’s care, and are not in your region, then you should avoid visiting them.

-Whenever you visit or exercise your horses, make sure that you maintain hygiene measures and physical distancing.
-A roster system for horse owners to visit the facility may be one measure that could be implemented to meet this requirement and to ensure contact tracing is easily achievable.
+Whenever you visit or exercise your horses, make sure you practise good hygiene measures and physical distancing.
+A roster system for horse owners to visit the facility may be 1 measure that could be implemented to meet this requirement and to ensure contact tracing is easily achievable.
 The facility must record everyone that is working there, and every visitor and contractor who enters.
 Limit visits to what is necessary.

 Under Alert Level 3, farming and other primary sector businesses and support services can operate, as long as they can do so safely.

-Doggy daycare, dog grooming, kennels and catteries, dog walking and other care services
+Doggy daycare, dog grooming, kennels and catteries, dog walking and other services at Alert Level 3

 Animal and pet care service businesses can operate at Alert Level 3 if they can meet safe practice requirements and can operate without physical contact with customers.
 Only workers are allowed on business premises.